 There are legal cases filed by Arabi Enertech Company K.S.C.
-(Closed) ("the subsidiary") claiming for a compensation against the financial impact incurred by the subsidiary as a result of terminating certain revenue contracts by main customers.
+(Closed) ("the subsidiary") claiming compensation against the financial impact incurred by the subsidiary as a result of terminating certain revenue contracts by main customers.

 There are other legal claims represented in legal cases filed by the Group against third parties and by third parties against the Group.
 It is not possible to estimate the results that will arise from these legal claims until they are ruled by courts.
-In the opinion of the legal counsel and Group's management, these claims will not have material adverse impact on the consolidated financial statements of the Group.
-Accordingly, the Group did not make any additional provisions for these lawsuits because there are enough provisions for them as at the date of the accompanying consolidated financial statements.
+In the opinion of the legal counsel and the Group's management, these claims will not have material adverse impact on the interim condensed consolidated financial information of the Group.
+Accordingly, the Group did not make any additional provisions for these lawsuits because there are enough provisions for them as at the date of the accompanying interim condensed consolidated financial information.